 Rye bread can be made with light or dark rye flours.
 Light rye flour has a tan or taupe color, light flavor, and contains only a small amount of the rye berry's outer bran shell.
 Dark rye flour has a deeper color, an intense flavor, and contains nearly all of the bran from the rye berry.

 In the United States, rye bread often contains caraway seed for extra flavor.
-Marble rye bread contains a mixture of wheat and rye flours in varying ratios that are rolled together to create the swirled appearance.
+Marble rye bread contains a mixture of wheat and rye flours in varying ratios that are rolled together to create a swirled appearance.
 Pumpernickel bread, another rye favorite, is a slightly sweet bread with a deep chocolate brown color.
 The color and sweetness of this dark rye bread are often achieved by the addition of molasses, cocoa powder, or even coffee powder.

 In the United States, rye whiskey refers to whiskey that has been distilled using at least 51 percent rye (the remainder of which is usually comprised of corn and barley).
 The use of the name "rye whiskey" is regulated by law in the United States.
 Rye whiskey that has been aged for more than two years is then designated as straight rye whiskey.